Communication Complexity of Distributed Unitary Synthesis: Clifford Circuits

-We further generalized the construction to $k$ processors with arbitrary topology. \begin{lemma} Let $H$ be an undirected graph specifying the topology of $k$ processors, and $D$ denote the diameter of $H$.
+We further generalize the construction to $k$ processors with arbitrary topology. \begin{lemma} Let $H$ be an undirected graph specifying the topology of $k$ processors, and $D$ denote the diameter of $H$.
 For any $n$-qubit Clifford circuit $T$, we have $\CC_{1}^{H}(T)=O(nkD)$. \end{lemma}

-\begin{proof} By the beyond analysis, $T$ can be decomposed as constant number of (i) single-qubit gate layers, (ii) permuataions, and (iii) DAG CNOT circuits.
+\begin{proof} By the above analysis, $T$ can be decomposed as constant number of (i) single-qubit gate layers, (ii) permutations, and (iii) DAG CNOT circuits.
 Item (i) does not need communication.
-For (ii), each permutation can be realized with at most $n$ SWAPs, and implementing each SWAP need at most $D$ hops in $H$, contributing $O(nD)$ communication in total.
+For (ii), each permutation can be realized with at most $n$ SWAPs, and implementing each SWAP needs at most $D$ hops in $H$, contributing $O(nD)$ communication in total.
 Thus it remains to show that any DAG CNOT circuit can be implemented with $O(nkD)$ nonlocal two-qubit gates.